-- Repeated contact with water makes dry skin drier as the water-holding cells in the skin leach their water when they come into contact with water.
-So wear gloves when cleaning or washing up, and avoid long hot baths.
+- Repeated contact with water makes dry skin drier, as the water-holding cells in the skin leach their water when they come into contact with water.
+So, to stop this, wear gloves when cleaning or washing up, and avoid hot baths and showers.

-- Protect your skin from the elements, so use suncream in the sun and a barrier such as petroleum jelly in cold or windy conditions.
+- Protect your skin from the elements by using sunscreen in the sun and a barrier cream in cold or windy conditions.

-- Don’t let indoor temperatures get too hot and dry – a humidifier can put moisture back into the air.
+- Don’t let indoor temperatures get too hot and dry – a humidifier can help put some moisture back into the air.

 - Don’t use or sit in air conditioning for long periods of time.

 When the sebaceous (oil) glands in the skin secrete too much oil it can lead to oily skin.
 It can also create problems like acne, blackheads and blemishes.

 - Dull or sallow-looking skin due to sluggish circulation.

 - A shiny skin due to excessive oil.

 - Blackheads, pimples, spots, or other blemishes.